 Born in the Bronx in 1922, Grace Paley was a renowned writer and activist.
 Her Collected Stories was a finalist for both the Pulitzer Prize and the National Book Award.
 Her other collections include Enormous Changes at the Last Minute and Just As I Thought.
 She died in Vermont on August 22, 2007.

 Patsy was born Julie Harris in East London.
 She worked as an actress from the age of eight and played roles in Grange Hill and in the West End before starring in EastEnders, where she made the part of Bianca a national icon.
 She now lives on the south coast with her husband and three children and runs her own successful cosmetics company.Patsy was born Julie Harris in East London.
 She worked as an actress from the age of eight and played roles in Grange Hill and in the West End before starring in EastEnders, where she made the part of Bianca a national icon.
 She now lives on the south coast with her husband and three children and runs her own successful cosmetics company.

 Zhaoxia Pang is a course convenor and senior lector of Mandarin Chinese at SOAS, University of London.
-She is a member of the British Chinese Language Teaching Society and has also worked as a government interpreter and translator.
+She has served on the executive committee of the British Chinese Language Teaching Society and worked as a senior government interpreter and translator.

 Frances Partridge was born in Bedford Square in 1900.
 Family friends included Henry James, Conan Doyle and various members of the Strachey family.
 She has translated many books and with her husband Ralph edited the Greville Memoirs.

 Harry Patch served as a private in the Duke of Cornwall's Light Infantry at the Battle of Passchendaele in 1917.
 He lives in Somerset.